|

 Hospital; Holmes's Rooms)

-possibility of a European war.
-Before he leaves,
+in the possibility of a European war.
+Before he

-final briefing from Churchill.
-He sails aboard the Lusitania
+receives a final briefing from Churchill.
+He sails

 Within hours of meeting his contact in